PyCQA/redbaron/docs/querying.rst

 \*args and default value
 ~~~~~~~~~~~~~~~~~~~~~~~~

-You can also pass as namy callable as args (without giving it a key) as you
+You can also pass as many callable as args (without giving it a key) as you
 want, those callables will receive the node itself as first argument (and must
 return a value that will be tested as a boolable):